 This tool enabled participants to create pins and view the pins that others had created.
-When creating a pin, participants could choose from one of bur descriptive categories: network gap, upgrade Geded, suggestion for new route, or favourite place or ride.
-To better represent levels of geography and secount for instances where a different category fitter described the written feedback, data was recoded during our analysis into six categories.
+When creating a pin, participants could choose from one of the descriptive categories: network gap, upgrade Goded, suggestion for new route, or favourite place to ride.
+To better represent levels of geography and condition of the written feedback, data was recoded during our analysis into six categories.
 In total, 49 contributors plotted 222 pins.
 Table A2 depicts the breakdown of these pins by category.